-Soon after discovering this wonderful tool and discussing it with my Dad, he gifted a rotary tool with flex shaft attachment to me for Christmas.
+Soon after discovering this wonderful tool and discussing it with my dad, he gifted a rotary tool with flex shaft attachment to me for Christmas.
 (Doesn't every girl's father give her tools for Christmas?)
-The drill was powerful enough to polish the polymer designs I was making as well as could handle general household tasks, not to mention many other things I didn't realize I would ever do.
+The drill was powerful enough to polish the polymer designs I was making as well as handle general household tasks, not to mention many other things I didn't realize I would ever do.
 It's one of those gifts that would've been best to open at the end of the day as I was totally distracted and just wanting to jump into the studio; I dug deep, celebrated the holiday with our family and saved opening the box and setting up the drill until I had some time to myself.
-Once I got the drill set up and turned it on, I was hooked!
-I started polishing things around the house, tightening screws in door handles, fixing things that needed fixing (kind of) and oh, yeah, sanding and polishing polymer.
+Once I got it set up and turned it on, I was hooked!
+I started polishing things around the house, tightening screws in door handles, fixing things that needed fixing (kind of) and, oh yeah, sanding and polishing polymer.

 Life was good.
 Enter: jewelry fabrication 101

-The Foredom flex shaft has become "THE" tool in my studio and is my constant companion, always at the ready, connected to my workbench at my right hand.
-No matter what I create on that workbench, whether a design in polymer, metal clay, metal fabrication or glass, I have a need to incorporate my Foredom.
-The Foredom flex shaft along with the JoolTool™, and the Foredom bench lathe are my three amigos and combined save me a lot of handwork and hand fatigue, not to mention take my work to a level I could never achieve by hand.
+The flex shaft has become "THE" tool in my studio and is my constant companion, always at the ready, connected to my workbench at my right hand.
+No matter what I create on that workbench, whether a design in polymer, metal clay, metal fabrication or glass, I have a need to incorporate it.
+The flex shaft, along with the JoolTool™, save me a lot of handwork and hand fatigue, not to mention take my work to a level I could never achieve by hand.

-The rotary tool still sees the light of day and certainly has its place, especially since I have multiple workspaces.
 The saying "the right tool for the right job" couldn't ring more true, and should probably be posted on my wall as a constant reminder.
-What a laugh, you should see me trying to drill a hole in a door (so I can attach a handle) while holding the Foredom motor, the flexshaft and managing the foot pedal it is not a pretty sight.
-Funny but not pretty!
+What a laugh, you should see me trying to drill a hole in a door (so I can attach a handle) while holding the motor, the flex shaft and managing the foot pedal; it is not a pretty sight.
+Funny, but not pretty!